GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to assess if the systems interfaces are compatible with external systems.***
 * What is the system boundary definition?
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
-* What items (energy, material, information, etc.) are exchanged within the system?

-  ***Rationale:  In my role, I use them as basis for understanding interfaces on logical or physical level.***
 * What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

   ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***